KertIlm01/EndpointTest/Readme.txt

 * Open visual studio code
 * Run calculate_test.py
 * Each run creates log file (logFile + unixtimestamp) -> use to know when said test was ran

+Purpose of this test is to test API response with given dataset.
+This test will check for:

+* Changes in API response
+* Changes in calculator